 As discussed in Note 7, the Company leases its facility from 1895 Management, Ltd., a New York corporation controlled by an entity affiliated with the Company's chairman and major stockholder of the Company.
-Lease expense incurred under the operating lease for the three and six month periods ended June 30, 2023 and 2022 was \$45,144 and \$43,534 respectively, and \$90,289 and \$87,068 for the six month periods ended June 30, 2023 and 2022, respectively.
+Lease expense incurred under the operating lease for the three month periods ended September 30, 2023 and 2022 was \$45,144 and \$44,000 respectively, and \$135,433 and \$131,000 for the nine month periods ended September 30, 2023 and 2022, respectively.

 As discussed in Note 5, in November 2017, the Company entered into a research collaboration and license option agreement with Surface to identify and select antibodies against two target antigens, using the Company's proprietary technology as described in the agreement.
 J. Jeffrey Goater, a former member of the Company's board of directors, served as the Chief Business Officer of Surface at that time, and currently serves on the board of directors of Surface.
-During the six months ended June 30, 2023, the Company recorded \$500,000 of revenue for achievement of a milestone event.
+During the nine months ended September 30, 2023, the Company recorded \$500,000 of revenue for achievement of a milestone event.
 This agreement will expire upon the latest of the expiration of both research programs and all evaluation and testing periods.

-On January 31, 2022, the Company entered into a stock purchase agreement pursuant to which the Company issued and sold to certain investors 8,747,744 shares of its common stock at a purchase price of \$1.11 per share for aggregate gross proceeds of \$9.7 million ("the January 2022 Private Placement").
-FCMI Parent Co. ("FCMI") and Friedberg Global-Macro Hedge Fund Ltd. each purchased 1,801,801 shares of our common stock for an aggregate purchase price of \$3,999,998.
-Albert D. Friedberg, the Company's chairman and beneficial owner of a majority of the Company's outstanding common stock, controls FCMI, the Company's largest stockholder, and Friedberg Mercantile Group, the investment manager of the Friedberg Global-Macro Hedge Fund Ltd., which exercises voting and dispositive power over shares held directly by Friedberg Global-Macro Hedge Fund Ltd. Vaccinex (Rochester) L.L.C., which is majority owned and controlled by Dr. Maurice Zauderer, the Company's President, Chief Executive Officer, and a member of its board of directors, and Benbow Estates, which is controlled by Jacob Frieberg, a member of the Company's board of directors, purchased 1,801,801 and 90,090 shares of our common stock for aggregate purchase prices of \$1,999,999 and \$100,000, respectively, in the January 2022 Private Placement.
-In connection with the January 2022 Private Placement, on January 31, 2022, the Company entered into a registration rights agreement with the investors pursuant to which the Company filed a registration statement on Form S-3 (File No. 333-264236), declared effective on April 27, 2022, to register the resale of the shares acquired by the investors in the January 2022 Private Placement.
+On January 31, 2022, the Company entered into a stock purchase agreement pursuant to which the Company issued and sold to certain investors 583,183 shares of its common stock at a purchase price of \$16.65 per share for aggregate gross proceeds of \$9.7 million ("the January 2022 Private Placement").
+FCMI Parent Co. ("FCMI") and Friedberg Global-Macro Hedge Fund Ltd. each purchased 120,120 shares of the Company's common stock for an aggregate purchase price of \$4.0 million.
+Albert D. Friedberg, the Company's chairman and beneficial owner of a majority of the Company's outstanding common stock, controls FCMI, the Company's largest stockholder, and Friedberg Mercantile Group, the investment manager of the Friedberg Global-Macro Hedge Fund Ltd., which exercises voting and dispositive power over shares held directly by Friedberg Global-Macro Hedge Fund Ltd. Vaccinex (Rochester) L.L.C., which is majority owned and controlled by Dr. Maurice Zauderer, the Company's President, Chief Executive Officer, and a member of its board of directors, and Benbow Estates, which is controlled by Jacob Frieberg, a member of the Company's board of directors, also purchased 120,120 and 6,006 shares of the Company's common stock for aggregate purchase prices of \$2.0 million and \$0.1 million, respectively, in the January 2022 Private Placement.